CrayLabs/SmartSim-Scaling/README.md

 This repository holds all of the scripts and materials for testing the scaling of SmartSim and the SmartRedis clients.

 ## Scaling Tests

 There are two types of scaling tests in the repository.

  1. Inference
  2. Throughput
+ 3. Data Aggregation

-Both applications use a MPI + C++ application to mimic an HPC workload making calls to SmartSim infrastructure.
+All applications use a MPI + C++ application to mimic an HPC workload making calls to SmartSim infrastructure.
 These applications are used to test the performance of SmartSim across various system types.